 Improved Delivery or Access to CME - for example, unique methods to increase collaborative learning (shared grand rounds with novel IT support), educational activities with affiliated or community physicians

 Clinical Relevance - for example, education targeted to improve quality care or to address patient safety concerns or public health priorities.
 Activities focused on helping physicians achieve recent medical licensing requirements; medical ethics, pain or symptom control, and human trafficking

-- Clinical Skill Enhancement - projects that improve technical and/or procedural skills, including observed evaluation and formative feedback to the learner
+Clinical Skills Enhancement - for example, projects that improve technical and/or procedural skills, including observed evaluation and formative feedback to the learner.

-- Involvement of Physicians in Training in Educational Planning
+Involvement of Physicians in Traning in Educational Planning

 Meritorious proposals will be funded up to $25,000.
 A maximum of two awards will be made to an individual faculty member within a grant cycle.
 Funding may be allocated to salaries and wages, fringe benefits, supplies and materials, and other relevant expenses.